jWebTools: open-source project

 Smtp

 Smtp is another complex class with numerous configuration options.
-It's purpose in jWebTools is primarily for sending email notification to a site administrator when messages or comments are made by visitors.
-However Smtp can also be used as a standalone mailer which might be particularly beneficial to some users.
+It's purpose in oowebtools is primarily for sending email notification to a site administrator when messages or comments are made by visitors.
+However Smtp can also be used as a standalone mailer which could be beneficial for users.

-Configuring Smtp requires estabishing a file with default options.
-This is well described in ooSmtp.tcl.
-Config contains options for pointing at the correct file.
+Configuring Smtp requires establishing a file with default options.
+This is well described in oo.smtp.tcl.
+Config contains an option for pointing at the correct file.

 Utilities (namespace-based)